 Leadership competencies in community service, in our case pharmacy, include not just knowledge and attitudes but also a broad set of skills such as coalition building, policy advocacy, fundraising, program planning, motivation, and facilitation-skills not taught in the medical curriculum (Goldstein, et al., 2009).
-In a study performed in 2009 Goldstein et al. identified the following leadership frameworks:
+In a study performed in ??009 (Goldstein, et al., 2009).